 This LOI sets forth the current intention of the Parties regarding the firm transportation service that MGI may contract for with respect to the Trans Pecos Pipeline Project.
 Specifically, MGI and Participant intend that:

 1. Conduct of Open Season/Contract Quantity Reduction.
 Pursuant to FERC regulations regarding the allocation of new transportation capacity, the Participants will conduct an open season for new firm capacity on the TransPecos Pipeline Project (“Open Season”).
-MGI agrees to participate in the Open Season and shall submit a timely and binding offer for firm transportation capacity containing terms identical to those in paragraph 2 below.
+MGI agrees that either (a) it shall participate in the Open Season and submit a timely and binding offer for firm transportation capacity containing terms identical to those in paragraph 2 below, or (b) if MGI does not submit such a timely and binding offer, then within 15 days of the completion of the Open Season MGI shall reimburse the Participants for all costs and expenses incurred by the Participants in connection with the TransPecos Pipeline Project, including, without limitation, any amounts paid by the Participants to third parties and reasonable internal expenses incurred by the Participants (including salary and employee-related expenses and other fixed and/or indirect expenses to the extent allocable to the TransPecos Pipeline Project), provided however, that in no event shall the amount to be reimbursed by MGI to the Participants exceed $______ in the aggregate.

 2. Firm Natural Gas Transportation Service Agreement.
 Following the Open Season, the Participants and MGI intend to negotiate a Firm Transportation Service Agreement (“FTSA”) providing for the interstate transportation of natural gas on the TransPecos Pipeline Project under the following terms: